cmgoersch/cmgoersch/README.md

 Web Developer & Graphic Designer based in Hamburg.

+Check out my portfolio at cmgoersch.com

+I am currently completing an exciting internship as a front-end web developer and UI/UX designer on a client project at exxeta.

+If you have an exciting job or project offer for me, please let me know.

 On September 21, 2025, I completed my extensive training as a web developer at DCI and am now ready for new challenges.
 I am very excited to finally expand my skills as part of a team.

 I love **clean design**, **smart code**, and **teams that build great things together**.
 My focus: developing **modern, responsive & accessible** web applications through **collaboration and shared creativity**.

 **Capstone Project 2025:** [HelloDev](https://github.com/Merge-Pray/HelloDev) – *The network for nerds and hackers in software development* – a social media platform for developers to connect, share resources and collaborate on projects.

 ### Connect me